USB Charger Project in Altium Designer: Part 2

 As was mentioned earlier, the traces leading from the TPS2549 output and into the USB-A connectors are differential pairs, so they need to be routed together.
 You can select Route → Interactive Differential Pair Routing to route these traces.
 If you did not define Differential Pair directives in your schematic, there’s no need to fret!
 You can still select the pads for these differential pairs and use the Route → Interactive Multi-routing command to route these signals.

 After running a final DRC check, this board is finished!
 It looks great in 3D view and it has a small footprint.
 The system shown here is simple enough that it could easily be brought into another project with minor modifications.
-If you’re interested in obtaining the design files for this project, send me an email at email@example.com, or find me on LinkedIn.
+If you’re interested in obtaining the design files for this project or any of my other open-source designs, you can find source files at my company website, or message me on LinkedIn.

 Whether you are creating a USB charger project like the one shown here, or you’re creating advanced digital or high frequency systems, the full suite of CAD features in Altium Designer® are ideal for your next project.
 The powerful PCB design platform in Altium Designer gives you access to all the design tools you need for this project and many others in a single application.
-You’ll also have access to a full set of simulation, data management, and production planning tools.
+You’ll also have access to a full set of simulation, data management, and production planning tools for any PCB assembly.